nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 comments: false
 ---

 Over the past 1 month, I had the opportunity to talk about data science (DS) with people from many different walks of life.
 They ranged from developers, senior technical leaders, recent graduates, mid-career switchers and aspiring data scientists.
 While I think it is okay for diverse opinions, it is still necessary to firm up the key details regarding some areas of this field.
 This post will talk about how a modern data scientist should be (in my opinion).
+I will also write about how you can get started.
 I will write this post with the following intents.

 ## 1. Intents
 1. Some common misconceptions of DS.